koii-network/docs/concepts/glossary.md

 <h2 style={{marginTop: '0px'}}> Consensus </h2>

-A general agreement; consensus is achieved when all participants of the network agree on the order and content in a decentralized manner
+A general agreement; consensus is achieved when all participants of the network agree on the order and content in a decentralized manner.

 ## Blockchain

-A publicly-accessible digital ledger used to store and transfer information without the need for a central authority
+A publicly-accessible digital ledger used to store and transfer information without the need for a central authority.

 ## Decentralization

-The distribution of control and decision-making from central authority, to a distributed network of power
+The distribution of control and decision-making from central authority to a distributed network of power.

 ## Distributed Ledger Technology (DLT)

-A distributed and encoded database that serves as a ledger where transaction records are stored
+A distributed and encoded database that serves as a ledger where transaction records are stored.

 ## Block

-A collection of information on transactions completed during a given period of time
+A collection of information on transactions completed during a given period of time.

 ## Peer-to-Peer (P2P)

-Used to describe the interactions between parties, in which they disperse tasks and workloads
+Used to describe the interactions between parties, in which they disperse tasks and workloads.

 ## Minting

-The process of authenticating data, creating new tokens, and bringing them into circulation onto a blockchain using a Proof-of-Stake process
+The process of authenticating data, creating new tokens, and bringing them into circulation onto a blockchain using a Proof-of-Stake process.

 ## Mining

-The process of earning crypto by recording and verifying transactions on the blockchain
+The process of earning crypto by recording and verifying transactions on the blockchain.

 ## Proof-of-Stake (PoS)

 A method used by blockchain protocols to achieve distributed consensus.
-It is an upgrade from Proof-of-Work that uses much less processing power by using a select few of validators
+It is an upgrade from Proof-of-Work that uses much less processing power by using a select few validators.

 ## Validator

-A node in a proof-of-stake system that is responsible for processing transactions, storing data, and adding new blocks to the blockchain
+A node in a proof-of-stake system that is responsible for processing transactions, storing data, and adding new blocks to the blockchain.

 ## Proof-of-Work (PoW)

-A consensus algorithm in a blockchain used by miners who then complete tasks to confirm transactions and add new blocks to the chain.
-It has less decentralization because of mining pools, and requires a huge amount of processing power per miner
+A consensus algorithm in a blockchain is used by miners who then complete tasks to confirm transactions and add new blocks to the chain.
+It has less decentralization because of mining pools and requires a huge amount of processing power per miner.

 ## NFT (Non-Fungible Token)

-A digital certificate of authenticity used to assign and verify ownership of a unique digital or physical asset.
+A digital certificate of authenticity is used to assign and verify ownership of a unique digital or physical asset.
 Unlike fungible tokens, NFTs are not interchangeable with one another.

 ## Fungible Token